googleapis/google-auth-library-ruby/Credentials.md

    - For obtaining authentication tokens from GCE metadata server
    - Used automatically when code is running on Google Compute Engine
    - Fetches tokens from the metadata server with no additional configuration needed
+   - This credential type does not have a supported JSON form

 4. **Google::Auth::IAMCredentials < Signet::OAuth2::Client** - `lib/googleauth/iam.rb`
    - For IAM-based authentication (e.g. service-to-service)
    - Implements authentication-as-a-service for systems already authenticated
    - Exchanges existing credentials for a short-lived access token
+   - This credential type does not have a supported JSON form

 ## Service Account Authentication

 5. **Google::Auth::ServiceAccountCredentials < Signet::OAuth2::Client** - `lib/googleauth/service_account.rb`
    - Authenticates requests using Service Account credentials via an OAuth access token
-   - Created from JSON key file downloaded from Google Cloud Console
+   - Created from JSON key file downloaded from Google Cloud Console.
+The JSON form of this credential type has a `"type"` field with the value `"service_account"`.
    - Supports both OAuth access tokens and self-signed JWT authentication
    - Can specify scopes for access token requests